Benjamin J. Davis Jr.: Political career

 Herndon was convicted and sentenced to 18–20 years in jail.
-He was freed after April 26, 1937 when, by a 5-to-4 margin, the United States Supreme Court ruled Georgia's Insurrection Law to be unconstitutional.
+He was freed after April 26, 1937, when, by a 5-to-4 margin, the United States Supreme Court ruled Georgia's Insurrection Law to be unconstitutional.

 Davis moved to Harlem, New York in 1935, joining the Great Migration of blacks out of the South to northern cities.
 He worked as editor of the Communist Party's newspaper targeted to African-Americans, The Negro Liberator.
-He later became editor of the CPUSA's official English-language daily, The Daily Worker.
+He later became president of the CPUSA's official English-language daily, the Daily Worker.

 In 1943, Davis was elected under the then-used system of proportional representation to fill a city council seat being vacated by Adam Clayton Powell Jr. to run for Congress.
 Davis was reelected in 1945, this time to a four-year term.

 Davis lost his 1949 bid for re-election due to a number of factors.
 First, two years earlier, New York had ceased to use proportional representation and Harlem was broken up into three districts, diluting the black vote.
-Second, Davis’s opponent in the new 21st district was journalist Earl Brown, a fusion candidate for the Democratic, Republican, and Liberal parties.
+Second, Davis's opponent in the new 21st district was journalist Earl Brown, a fusion candidate for the Democratic, Republican, and Liberal parties.
 Finally, in July 1948, Davis was charged with conspiring to overthrow the federal government under the Smith Act – a World War II-era charge that rested on Davis's association with the Communist Party.
 He was tried along with eleven other defendants for their communist beliefs and party affiliation in the Smith Act trials.
 Paul Robeson, noted actor, singer, and civil rights activist publicly advocated for Davis and his fellow defendants.
 His conviction was announced on October 13, only a few weeks before the election.